kemitchell/conspiracy/README.md

 [Mailgun]: https://mailgun.com

 Private [mailing list] plus [anonymous remailer] equals self-enforcing [Chatham House Rule] for e-mail based discussion.
+Only members may send to the list.
+The list strips signatures and address information from every inbound message, and redistributes to each member.

 [mailing list]: https://en.wikipedia.org/wiki/Electronic_mailing_list